DantuNandiniDevi/Caravel_pcb/README.md

 - Initializing the value present in .bss section (block start symbol) to zero.
 The .bss section address starts from _sbss to _ebss .

+- Setting the CS (Chip Select) bit HIGH and IO0 as output through SPI control register at address 0x28000000 and enabling manual control of SPI.

+- Sending optional WREN command through SPI.
+These command enable access to files, IO , networking etc

+- Once the command have been send the SPI is returned to the previous mode (MEMIO).

 NOTE :
 - The .data section and .bss section are present in RAM (as described in linker file) with the origin address of 0x01000000.
 - The program code to run after reset and other data are present in the Flash with origin address 0x10000000.